Prathmesh483/spotifyClone/README.md

 3. Open the `index.html` file in your favorite web browser or serve the project using a local server.

-### Hosting

-The project is hosted on Netlify.
-To host your own version:

-1. Sign up for a [Netlify](https://www.netlify.com/) account.
-2. Connect your GitHub repository.
-3. Set the base directory to the root of your project.
-4. Deploy your site.

 ## Acknowledgments

 - Inspired by [Spotify](https://www.spotify.com/)